 Find the full printable recipe with specific measurements below.

-- Ham: Honey ham or a smoky ham are great, even better is leftovers of my copycat honey baked ham from the holidays!
+• Ham: Honey ham or a smoky ham are great, but sliced deli ham works great too.

 How to Make Ham and Cheese Sliders